beancount/docs/docs/precision_tolerances.md

 -   "Precision" is perhaps a bit of a misnomer: By that I'm referring to is how many digits the numbers are to be rendered with.

 > Once upon a time - after the shell was already written - these concepts weren't well defined in Beancount and I wasn't dealing with these things consistently.
 At some point it became clear what I needed to do and I created a class called "DisplayContext" which could contain appropriate settings for rendering the precision of numbers for each currency (each currency tends to have its own most common rendering precision, e.g. two digits for USD, one digit for MXN, no digits for JPY and in reports we're typically fine rounding the actual numbers to that precision).
-So an instance of this DisplayContext is automatically instantiated in the parser and in order to avoid the user having to set these values manually - for Beancount to "do the right thing" by default - [<span class="underline">it is able to accumulate</span>](https://github.com/beancount/beancount/blob/master/beancount/core/display_context.py) the numbers seen and to deduce the most common and maximum number of digits used from the input, and to use that as the default number of digits for rendering numbers.
+So an instance of this DisplayContext is automatically instantiated in the parser and in order to avoid the user having to set these values manually - for Beancount to "do the right thing" by default - [<u>it is able to accumulate</u>](https://github.com/beancount/beancount/blob/master/beancount/core/display_context.py) the numbers seen and to deduce the most common and maximum number of digits used from the input, and to use that as the default number of digits for rendering numbers.
 The most common format/number of digits is used to render the number of units, and the maximum number of digits seen is used to render costs and prices.
 In addition, this class also has capabilities for aligning to the decimal dot and to insert commas on thousands as well.
 It separates the control of the formatting from the numbers themselves.
 >
 > MOST of the code that renders numbers uses the DisplayContext (via the to\_string() methods) to convert the numbers into strings, such as the web interface and explicit text reports.
-But NOT ALL... there's a bit of HISTORY here... the SQL shell uses [<span class="underline">some old special-purpose code</span>](https://github.com/beancount/beancount/blob/master/beancount/query/query_render.py) to render numbers that I never bothered to convert to the DisplayContext class.
-There's a [<span class="underline">TODO item</span>](https://github.com/beancount/beancount/blob/master/TODO) for it.
+But NOT ALL... there's a bit of HISTORY here... the SQL shell uses [<u>some old special-purpose code</u>](https://github.com/beancount/beancount/blob/master/beancount/query/query_render.py) to render numbers that I never bothered to convert to the DisplayContext class.
+There's a [<u>TODO item</u>](https://github.com/beancount/beancount/blob/master/TODO) for it.
 It needs to get converted at some point, but I've neglected doing this so far because I have much bigger plans for the SQL query engine that involve a full rewrite of it with many improvements and I figured I'd do that then.
 If you recall, the SQL query engine was a prototype, and actually it works, but it is not well covered by unit tests.
 My purpose with it was to discover through usage what would be useful and to then write a v2 of it that would be much better.
 >
 > Now, about that PRINT command... this is not intended as a reporting tool.
 The printer's purpose is to print input that accurately represents the content of the transactions.
 In order to do this, it needs to render the numbers at their "natural" precision, so that when they get read back in, they parse into the very same number, that is, with the same number of digits (even if zeros).
 For this reason, the PRINT command does not attempt to render using the DisplayContext instance derived from the input file - this is on purpose.
 I could change that, but then round-trip would break: the rounding resulting from formatting using the display context may output transactions which don't balance anymore.
 >